coderrick/TU-FlowJo-Challenge/README.md

 # TU-FlowJo-Challenge
-Java plugin for FlowJo Software to visually represent cells.
-Includes Web App that
+FlowJo Java plugin that allows you to stream data to a web app via websocket

 ## Installation instructions